zzhikai/tp/docs/DeveloperGuide.md

 6. With `AddSkillCommand#createEditedApplicant()`, the applicant's pre-existing skills are appended with the new set, and the applicant is added to the model.

-7. It then calls upon `CommandResult` to display the final result on the GUI.
+7. It then calls upon `CommandResult` to display the final result on the *GUI*.

 ![AddSkillSequenceDiagram](images/AddSkillCommandSequenceDiagram.png)